-If you don’t want to go the free book route, you could simply pull out one chapter and offer it as a free sample.
+If you want to avoid going the free book route, you could pull out one chapter and offer it as a free sample.

-Just make sure the sample is digital and instantly downloadable so that your users can get instant gratification from it.
+Make sure the sample is digital and instantly downloadable so your users can get instant gratification.

 33. Sample Video/Clip

-If your product takes the form of a video or videos, pull out a sample video or a sample clip and exchange that for an email address.
+If your product takes the form of a video or video, pull out a sample video or a sample clip and exchange that for an email address.